Modern Views of Machine Learning for Precision Psychiatry: Explainable AI and Causality Testing in Psychiatry

 \subsection{Circuit-Level Modeling for Computational Psychiatry}

-Sharing the same goal of XAI, computational psychiatry tries to combine multiple levels and types of computation with multiple types of data in an effort to improve understanding, prediction and treatment of mental illness \cite{huys2016computational}.
-Two complementary approaches are used in computational psychiatry: first, the data-driven approaches apply ML methods to high-dimensional data, multimodal to tackle classification and prediction problems (Section 3); second, the theory-driven approaches develop empirical or mechanistic models to test hypothesis.
+Sharing the same goal of XAI, computational psychiatry tries to combine multiple levels and types of computation with multiple types of data in an effort to improve understanding, prediction and treatment of mental illness \citep{huys2016computational}.
+Two complementary approaches are used in computational psychiatry: (i) the data-driven approaches apply ML methods to high-dimensional data, multimodal to tackle classification and prediction problems (Section \ref{section-WhatHow}); (ii) the theory-driven approaches develop empirical or mechanistic models to test hypothesis.

-For mechanistic modeling approaches, circuit-level mechanistic modeling of macroscopic or mesoscopic brain dynamics represents an important research topic in computational modeling for psychiatric disorders \cite{breakspear2017dynamic,murray2018biophysical,Papadopulos20}.
-A common strategy is to first use a biologically-inspired model to simulate neural activity based on a network of interacting neural masses, and then within each brain area, to model the neuronal population activity as the Wilson-Cowan neural mass or the mean-field model, with each consisting of excitatory and inhibitory populations \cite{wilson:biophysj72}.
-Furthermore, individual brain nodes are coupled according to the empirically-derived anatomical network \cite{chaudhuri2015large}.
-The computational model can be driven by data (such as EEG and fMRI), or driven by hypothesis.
+For mechanistic modeling approaches, circuit-level modeling of macroscopic or mesoscopic brain dynamics represents an important research topic in computational models for psychiatric disorders \citep{breakspear2017dynamic,murray2018biophysical,Papadopulos20}.
+A common strategy is to first use a biologically-inspired model to simulate neural activity based on a network of interacting neural masses, and then within each brain area, to model the neuronal population activity as the Wilson-Cowan neural mass model, with each consisting of excitatory and inhibitory populations \citep{wilson:biophysj72}.
+Furthermore, individual brain nodes are coupled according to the empirically-derived anatomical network \citep{chaudhuri2015large}.
+The computational model can be driven by hypothesis or EEG/fMRI data.